Henry Squire

 Henry Squire or Squier was born in 1532 in Warwickshire.
-He was admitted to Magdalen College, Oxford, in 1548 or 1549, and was sworn in in November 1549, aged 16.
+He was admitted to Magdalen College, Oxford, in 1548 or 1549, and was sworn in during November 1549, aged 16.
 He took his B.A. in 1551, and he later took an M.A., though there is no record of this.
 After the death of Henry Brandon and Charles Brandon, dukes of Suffolk, on 14 July 1551, Squire wrote a Latin verse for the memorial volume Vita et obitus duorum fratrum Suffolciensum [Life and Death of the Two Suffolk Brothers].
 In 1552, he was elected a fellow of Magdalen.
 On 16 June 1553, he was punished by his college ‘for reading a declamation from a book’.
 On 26 May 1554, at the age of about 21, he was installed as Archdeacon of Barnstaple.
 His patron was John Veysey, bishop of Exeter.
 Veysey may have been a relative, for his mother was Joan Squier, daughter of Henry Squier of Handsworth in Staffordshire.
 In 1555, Henry Squire resigned his fellowship at Magdalen.